okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 > **Note:** This document provides reference material for an enhanced MyAccount API, accessible at `/idp/myaccount`.
 The `/api/v1/myaccount` endpoint is deprecated.
 See [MyAccount API (deprecated)](/docs/reference/api/archive-myaccount/) for the docs for the older version of the API.

 The Okta MyAccount API allows end users to fetch and update their own Okta user profiles.
-It implements a subset of the existing [Users API](/docs/reference/api/users/) but with significant differences.
-This API does not expose information an end user shouldn't have access to, and it doesn't support lifecycle operations.
+It implements a subset of the existing [Users API](/docs/reference/api/users/) but with significant differences:

+* The API doesn't expose information an end user shouldn't have access to.
+* The API doesn't support lifecycle operations.
-All operations in this API implicitly refer to the user making the API call.
+* All operations in this API implicitly refer to the user making the API call.
 No user ID is needed, or even accepted.

 ## Get started